ibm-cloud-docs/hpc-ibm-spectrumlsf/activity-tracker-event.md

 1. `observability_atracker_enable`

-    * Purpose: Configures {{site.data.keyword.atracker_short}} to determine how audit events are routed.
+    * Purpose: Configures {{site.data.keyword.atracker_short}} to determine how audit events routed.

     * Usage: While multiple {{site.data.keyword.atracker_short}} can be created, only one is needed to capture all events.
 If an existing {{site.data.keyword.at_short}} is already integrated with a COS bucket or {{site.data.keyword.logs_full_notm}} instance, set this value to "false" to avoid creating redundant trackers.
 All events can then be monitored and accessed through the existing tracker.

 2. `observability_atracker_target_type`

-    * Purpose: Determines where all events can be stored, based on user input.
+    * Purpose: Determines where all events can be stored based on user input.

     * Options: cloudlogs or cos